exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ---
 title: "Exponential Idle Basics"
-description: "A guide for stars, prestiges, supremecies, minigames, and the basics of the game."
+description: "A guide for stars, prestiges, supremacies, minigames, and the basics of the game."
 author: "LE★Baldy and Snaeky"
 contributors: "The Amazing Community"
 draft: true
 order: 0
 ---

 This intro and following guide are designed to help you play through the 1 to ee2000 section of the game.
 This introduction will give you some fundamentals to help you progress while playing this section of the game.